 Wiring Sensory-Motor Circuits

-Diversity and Microcircuitry of Premotor Interneurons
+Diversity and Circuit Specificity of Premotor Interneurons

-One particularly informative instance of the cellular targeting of inhibitory synapses is found in primary sensory systems, where sensory terminals serve both as presynaptic structures that innervate recipient central nervous system neurons and as the postsynaptic target of local inhibitory interneurons at axo-axonic synapses.
-Sensory terminals in the ventral spinal cord represent the sole target of GABApre neurons, implying stringent recognition specificity in the assembly and organization of this specialized inhibitory microcircuit.
-We have found that sensory expression of the contactin family protein NB2and the contactin-associated protein Caspr4 are required to establish the normal high-density accumulation of studding of GABApre-derived synaptic boutons on proprioceptive sensory terminals.
-Thus, these findings pinpoint a molecular recognition system that helps to direct the formation of presynaptic inhibitory synapses.
+Molecular determinants can also shape interneuron connectivity.
+Sensory terminals in the ventral spinal cord represent the sole target of presynaptic GABA interneurons, implying stringent recognition specificity in the assembly and organization of this specialized inhibitory microcircuit.
+The sensory expression of the contactin family protein NB2 and the contactin-associated protein Caspr4 are required to establish the normal high-density accumulation of GABApre-derived synaptic boutons on proprioceptive sensory terminals.
+Thus, these findings pinpoint a molecular recognition system that helps to direct the formation of a defined inhibitory synapse.

-Manipulating Circuits for Skilled Reach
+Mapping and Manipulating Circuits for Skilled Reach

 One cornerstone of the logic of motor systems is the idea that the transition from central plan to smooth performance involves online validation by feedback signals which update the motor system about the fidelity of motor action.
-One inherent problem in supplying feedback information through the periphery is the temporal delay incurred—information arrives at motor planning centers too late to be of much use in online updating.
-The motor system appears to have invented numerous tricks to overcome the delay problem—notably the relaying of internal copies of motor commands to sensory processing centers.
-In addition, such delays adversely impact the gain of feedback signals, invoking the introduction of sensory filtering systems that reduce the likelihood of gain deregulation.
+An inherent problem in supplying feedback information through the periphery is temporal delay - information arrives at motor planning centers too late to be of use in providing online updates.
+The motor system appears to have invented numerous tricks to overcome the delay problem—notably the relaying of internal copies of motor commands as forward models, to sensory processing centers.
+In addition, delays adversely impact the gain of feedback signals, invoking the introduction of sensory filtering systems that reduce the likelihood of gain deregulation.
 Our functional studies aim to probe the neural circuitry that accommodates feedback delay and the wide dynamic range of sensory input.

 Work in the Jessell lab is supported by grants from the National Institute of Neurological Disorders and Stroke, Project ALS, the Harold and Leila Mathers Foundation and the Tow Foundation.

-As of March 4, 2014
+As of March 24, 2016